Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Results

-Close inspection of the top and bottom rows of Fig.\@ \ref{fig:topology}b makes clear that the topologically protected junction states have an amplitude that depends both upon distance from the junction and on wave vector.
-These variations are shown more clearly in Fig.\@ \ref{fig:decay} for atoms of the blue sublattice in layers $J,\ldots,J-3$.
+Close inspection of the top and bottom rows of Fig.\@ \ref{fig:topology}b makes clear that the topological junction states have an amplitude that depends both upon distance from the junction and on wave vector.
+These variations are shown more clearly in Fig.\@ \ref{fig:decay} for atoms of the blue sublattice in layers $\J,\ldots,\J-3$.
+In keeping with the mapping on to a spinless SSH model, for any wave vector $\vect{q}$ in the topological regime there are two zero-energy junction states (one from each half-crystal).
+At $\vect{q}=0$, these extend over four, two, and three sites at the AB$|$BC, AB$|$AB, and AB$|$AC junctions respectively, becoming increasingly extended as $\vect{q}$ approaches $\vect{q}_{\mathrm{c}}$.
+Taking into account the electronic spin degeneracy, as well as the electronic states at valley $\vect{K}^{\prime}$, gives the total number of eight junction states in each case.
 Analytic expressions for the densities of states displayed here are given in Supplementary Note 3, along with the dispersion relations of any topologically trivial junction states.
-For any wave vector $\vect{q}$ in the topological region there are two zero-energy junction states per valley and spin.
-At $\vect{q}=0$ these extend over four, two, and three sites at the AB$|$BC, AB$|$AB, and AB$|$AC junctions respectively, becoming increasingly extended as $\vect{q}$ approaches $\vect{q}_{c}$.